 Q: Can boat carpet glues stick to treated wood/plywood?

 A: It depends mainly on the type of glue you use but yes, carpet glues can stick to treated wood.
 Solvent-based adhesives work well on treated wood/plywood.
 Water-based carpet glues can have a hard time adhering to the surface of treated wood/plywood though.
+It also sticks to boat trailer bunks.

 Q: How to use boat carpet glue?